 You also highlight that the planned repeated dose and reproductive toxicity testing on both substances in the RAE category would provide the necessary reassurance on the read-across approach.

-Your read-across approach is, however, rejected for the reasons provided in the Appendix on general considerations (section (i)).
-Further, future data cannot be currently taken into account in the context of strengthening your read-across hypothesis.
+Your read-across approach is, however, rejected for the reasons provided in the Appendix A. Further, future data cannot be currently taken into account in the context of strengthening your read-across hypothesis.

 Route of administration